Frequently Asked Questions

 There are many ways to support The Right Horse and our mission.
 Visit our How to Help page for ideas on how you can help support horses in transition.
-In fact, click here to learn 10 things that you can do right now!

 I want to adopt a horse.
 Can you help with me with that?

-Who are The Right Horse Partners?
+Who are The Right Horse partners?

-The Right Horse partners are part of a unified effort to promote adoption as a preferred method of finding your next horse.
+The Right Horse adoption partners are part of a unified effort to promote adoption as a preferred method of finding your next horse.
 As a partner to The Right Horse Initiative, they are championing education, proper training and public awareness on a national level to improve the lives of thousands of horses and massively increase equine adoption in the United States.